jacobweinstock/DesignPhilosophy/README.md

 1. One file should be named like the package [9]
 2. One file = One responsibility [9]
-3. If you only have one command prefer a top level `main.go`, if you have more than one command put them in `cmd/`
+3. If you only have one command prefer a top level `main.go`, if you have more than one command put them in a `cmd/` package

 ---